LukasBanana/LLGL/examples/Cpp/Tessellation/README.md

 myCmdBuffer->SetIndexBuffer(*myIndexBuffer);
 ```

-Next, we bind the resource heap to the graphics pipeline (there is an analogous function for the compute pipeline):
+Next, we bind the resource heap to the graphics pipeline:
 ```cpp
 myCmdBuffer->SetResourceHeap(*myResourceHeap);
 ```